-There’s a misconception that you can reduce fat in just one area of your body at a time.
+There’s a misconception that you can reduce fat in just one area of your body at a time through exercises.
 This concept is often referred to as “spot reduction.”

 Most studies have found this technique to be ineffective.
 For example, a

 Here are 10 exercises that target the upper arms, back, chest, and shoulders.
-You can combine them with other exercises, including cardio activities, for a full exercise program.
+It’s better to combine these with other exercises, including cardio activities, for a full exercise program.
 Some of these exercises require no equipment, while others use minimal equipment.

 This exercise works many muscles at once, including those in your upper arms, shoulders, and chest.